 71: SAMBA II Dash Board to be launched at ICASA 2019 with pilot scale implementations in Kenya, Uganda & Zimbabwe.

-72: SAMBA HCV assay development completed with CE mark expected in 4Q 2019.
+72: SAMBA HCV assay development completed.
+Clinical trials in progress; aim for CE mark by Q2 2020.
 Continued menu expansion on SAMBA systems with HIV/HCV duplex assay showing high sensitivity/specificity and clinical trial in Q1 2020.

 73: Accelerated WHO-PQ applications initiated for 3 SAMBA assays.